WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

-For the case of pre-existing APIs (e.g., Java class libraries or C APIs or RPC IDLs), the APIs' interfaces will likely have very different idioms and types used in signatures, thereby requiring a binding section with a very different types and binding operators from the ones presented above.
+For the case of pre-existing APIs (e.g., Java class libraries or C APIs or RPC IDLs), the APIs' interfaces will likely have very different idioms and types used in signatures, thereby requiring a binding section with very different types and binding operators from the ones presented above.
 Attempting to force one IDL (with hard backwards-compatibility requirements) to satisfy all these disparate use cases would likely lead to a suboptimal outcome for all APIs.

-In contrast, having a separate binding section specification for each separate family of APIs would allow each to be ideally suited and even allow a single WebAssembly module, with a single WebAssembly function import to have multiple bindings, allowing it to run efficiently in multiple environments (due to the ignored-if-unknown default behavior of [custom sections][custom section]).
+In contrast, having a separate binding section specification for each separate idiomatic family of APIs would allow each to be ideally suited and even allow a single WebAssembly module, with a single WebAssembly function import to have multiple bindings, allowing it to run efficiently in multiple environments (due to the ignored-if-unknown default behavior of [custom sections][custom section]).

 For the case of new, designed-for-WebAssembly APIs, the API can use core WebAssembly value types, avoiding the need for bindings at all, or use Web IDL